Identifying signs of infertility: Symptoms, causes and first steps

 What should I do if I think I’m infertile?

-If you believe that you or your partner may be experiencing infertility, it’s important to seek an evaluation with a reproductive endocrinology and infertility specialist as soon as you can.
+If you believe that you or your partner may be experiencing infertility, it’s important to seek an evaluation with a reproductive endocrinologist as soon as you can.
 Typically, the first steps will involve a visit to the doctor, blood tests, a pelvic ultrasound and a semen analysis.

 Can infertility be cured?